dgaydukov/cert-aws/sa/README.md

 -----------------------------------------------------------------------------------------------------------------------
 * use facebook/google token to get temporary credentials (see `sa/cloudformation/cognito-iam.yml`).
 Do we need identity pool in case of federated provider like facebook/google
 According to [this](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-authentication) for public IdP (facebook/google) you don't need identity pool and can call AssumeRoleWithWebIdentity directly with their token
+Why do we need identity pool + federated IdP (facebook/google) if federated IdP can directly assume role (cause you can add facebook/google through IdentityPoolRoleAttachment to cognito identity pool, but why do you need it if you can just get credential from role directly using sts)?
 * try glacier select to csv archive
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
 * create vpc link and connect http api to ec2 in private subnet